A Projective-to-Conformal Fefferman-Type Construction: Normalisation and characterisation

-The information provided in the previous Proposition allows us to determine the properties satisfied by the normal conformal Cartan curvature: \begin{Proposition} The normal conformal Cartan curvature $\wt{\ka}^{nor}$ restricts to a map
+The information provided in the previous proposition allows us to determine the properties satisf\/ied by the normal conformal Cartan curvature: \begin{Proposition} The normal conformal Cartan curvature $\wt{\ka}^{\rm nor}$ restricts to a map

 Moreover, the following integrability condition holds: